-Bills passed to allow digital signing of legal documents, oath-taking over video link
+Bills passed to allow digital signing of legal documents, oath-taking via video link

 The amendments are the latest in the push for digitalisation in the legal sector, which in the past two years has allowed court hearings to be heard online, and electronic application forms for the lasting power of attorney.

-Among other things, the newly-passed Bills will set out a framework to allow statutory declarations, oaths and affirmations, and notarisations to be done through electronic means with a high degree of security against fraud.
+Among other things, the newly passed Bills will set out a framework to allow statutory declarations, oaths and affirmations, and notarisations to be done through electronic means with a high degree of security against fraud.

 The process typically involves individuals who need to certify that an identity card or academic certificate is the true copy before they may apply to a foreign educational institution.
 Businesses may also need an official to witness the signing of a document that is meant for use overseas.

-The framework will not make it mandatory for agencies to adopt an electronic option, she said.
+The framework will not make it mandatory for agencies to adopt an electronic option, Ms Rahayu said.

 Declarations must be done over a live video or television link, she said, adding that those made over a phone call will not be recognised.

-Addressing the lack of clarity over the validity of remote witnessing done during the COVID-19 pandemic when movement restrictions were in place, Ms Rahayu told the House that no statutory declaration or notarial act carried out prior to these amendments will be invalidated solely because video conferencing was used.
+Addressing the issue of the validity of remote witnessing done during the Covid-19 pandemic when movement restrictions were in place, Ms Rahayu told the House that no statutory declaration or notarial act carried out prior to these amendments will be invalidated solely because videoconferencing was used.

-Workers’ Party MP Dennis Tan (Hougang) pointed out that there are disruption risks through deepfake impersonation, network disruption and power failure and asked if there are requirements for end-to-end encryption, for instance.
-MP (Yio Chu Kang) Yip Hon Weng also voiced similar concerns.
+Mr Yip Hon Weng (Yio Chu Kang) pointed out that there are disruption risks through deepfake impersonation, network disruption and power failure.
+Other MPs asked if there were requirements for end-to-end encryption, for instance.

-Addressing these, Ms Rahayu said that all members involved in official proceedings should be visible on the screen at any time and that any party can call for an in-person signing at any time.
-She added that each party should be vigilant and take steps to be sure of the identity of the person signing.
+Addressing these, Ms Rahayu said that all parties involved in official proceedings should be visible on the screen at any time and that any party can call for an in-person signing at any time.
+She added that each party should be vigilant and take steps to verify the identity of the person signing.

-Details of the authorised platforms that can be used to facilitate the electronic signings and communication will be detailed in a subsequent hearing in Parliament, she said, adding that the platform’s reliability, security and ease of access to Singaporeans will be considered.
+Details of further procedural requirements and safeguards and the types of electronic signatures will be provided at a later date, she said, adding that the platform’s reliability, security and ease of access for Singaporeans will be considered.

 The authorities will also issue new guidelines for officials who will carry out their roles under the new framework, said Ms Rahayu.